Echelon133/Write-ups/Nanomites.md

 Because *counter* in our case holds only positive integers, shifting the value right by 0x1f (31) is always going to result in 0, because *counter* always has sign 0.

-The conditional statement that we have there checks whether **RAX** register (which holds a byte that represents one character of the password) is compared to the value taken from the same 38 element byte array that we have already seen.
+The conditional statement that we have there checks whether **RAX** register (which holds a byte that represents one character of the password) is equal to the value taken from the same 38 element byte array that we have already seen.

 We can simplify the formula that calculates the index of that array (because one variable from that formula is always equal to 0):